-Seeing Eddyline owners' love for their kayaks spill over into adornments, decorations, modifications, and flare is one of the best parts of kayaking.
-Dressing up your kayak for some holiday cheer is one thing but being willing to take permanent measures like adhesives and drills is a whole nother ball game.
+Seeing Eddyline owners' love for their kayaks spill over into adornments, decorations, modifications, and flair is one of the best parts of kayaking.
+Dressing up your kayak for some holiday cheer is one thing but being willing to take permanent measures like adhesives and drills is a whole 'nother ball game.
 Here’s a roundup of modification options Eddyline kayak owners have been getting into.

 Hood Ornaments and Totems

 Just like a dashboard or the hood of your car, some owners like to put a hula girl, alligator or other spirit icon on the bow of their boat.
 In the deep south, we’ve seen alligators, barbie dolls and pets.
 Bow bling is also a great conversation starter to get the ball rolling with chatting up other boaters, making friends and spreading the stoke.

 Decals like cheersing wine glasses, alligator mouths and name plates are popular ways to make your kayak your own.
 And incidentally, pick it out of a line up too.
 You never know when someone might fall in love with your boat and try to call it their own.
 A nice bright sticker can be a deterrent.

 Pattie Roles, pictured paddling at Trillium Lake in Oregon with her pup hood ornament and originally designed, color coded by boat, wine glass stickers, can’t get enough of the flair.

 For Linda Kingsbury, who paddles a Skylark in Sacramento, California, her decorative emblem was chosen for a nickname given to her by her grandfather.
 “I was a chubby baby and he called me his little Pork Chop.
 He also named his boat after me, Pork Chop, so I continued the tradition.”
 Now Kingsbury remembers him when she paddles.